What Would Trojans Do? Exploiting Partial-Information Vulnerabilities in Autonomous Vehicle Sensing: Large-Scale Evaluations

-To perform this wide-reaching analysis, we considered the four AV designs from Sec.~\ref{sec:3-av-model}.
-Then, for each of the datasets (KITTI, nuScenes), we loop over all scenes from the validation set (36 for KITTI, 135 for nuScenes).
-For each scene, we run each of the AV designs over the unattacked scene and capture metrics at the perception, tracking, motion prediction, and safety levels.
-Then, we run each of the AV designs through each of the five attacks from Sec.~\ref{sec:5-attack-designs} on each of the scenes.
-We capture metrics as in the unattacked baseline.
-Finally, we compare the baseline and attacked scenarios to isolate the effects of the attack at {\textit{each module level}}.
+\textbf{Methods:} For each dataset (KITTI, nuScenes), we evaluate all validation scenes (36 for KITTI, 135 for nuScenes) by running each AV design on unattacked scenes to capture metrics at perception, tracking, motion prediction, and safety levels.
+Then, we run each AV design through the five attacks from Sec.~\ref{sec:5-attack-designs} on every scene, capturing the same metrics.
+Finally, we compare the baseline and attacked scenarios to isolate the attack's effects on \textit{each module}.